-1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract see our Data Privacy Policy/Plan 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII. see our Data Privacy Policy/Plan 3 Specify how your officers, employees and Subcontractors who have access to PII pursuant to the Service Agreement will receive training on the federal and State laws that govern the confidentiality of PII. see our Data Privacy Policy/Plan 4 Outline the processes that ensure that your officers, employees and Subcontractors are bound by written agreement to the requirements of the Service Agreement, at a minimum. see our Data Privacy Policy/Plan 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the District. see our Data Privacy Policy/Plan
+1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract Please see our attached data & security plan 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+Please see our attached data & security plan 3 Specify how your officers, employees and Subcontractors who have access to PII pursuant to the Service Agreement will receive training on the federal and State laws that govern the confidentiality of PII.
+Please see our attached data & security plan 4 Outline the processes that ensure that your officers, employees and Subcontractors are bound by written agreement to the requirements of the Service Agreement, at a minimum.
+Please see our attached data & security plan 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the District.
+Please see our attached data & security plan

-6 Describe how data will be transitioned to the District when no longer needed by you to meet your contractual obligations, if applicable. see our Data Privacy Policy/Plan 7 Describe your secure destruction practices and how certification will be provided to the District. see our Data Privacy Policy/Plan 8 Outline how your data security and privacy program/practices align with the District's applicable policies. see our Data Privacy Policy/Plan 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
+6 Describe how data will be transitioned to the District when no longer needed by you to meet your contractual obligations, if applicable.
+Please see our attached data & security plan 7 Describe your secure destruction practices and how certification will be provided to the District.
+Please see our attached data & security plan 8 Outline how your data security and privacy program/practices align with the District's applicable policies.
+Please see our attached data & security plan 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
 YOU MAY USE TEMPLATE BELOW